Zoe-Posner/EV-320-Final-Proj/README.md

 Velocity data, phosphorus concentration, phosphorus supply, linear decay function for concentrations (so output reflects real life process), exponential decay function for fluctuation in concentration values.

 #### Outputs:
 A plot of phosphorus concentration vs distance that shows how phosphorus moves through the Colorado River throughout the Grand Canyon over time.
+Because velocities are chosen randomly from the USGS data, each time you run my model you will get a slightly different final concentration line accordingly.

 #### Data: